 The human Predators were resourceful people who donned Yautja armor and weapons.
 Some of them even received great respect from the Predators and become blooded.
-There are a few instances of humans fighting alongside Yautja and even hunting together.
+There are a few instances of humans fighting alongside Yautja and even hunting together with different Predator types.
 Here is a list of notable human Predators from comic books, games and movies of the franchise.

 Quinn McKenna/Predator Killer